msjimc/TransGBViewer/Guide/InterProScan.md

 The InterProScan features are linked to a transcript, consequently, you must first select a transcript to which features have been linked using the upper drop-down list (blue line in Figure 9).

 Once a transcript has been selected, the names of the domains linked to it will appear in the second drop-down list (blue box in Figure 10).
-The the length on position of the domains is indicated by appending the position of the domain's first and last residue.
+The length on position of the domains is indicated by appending the position of the domain's first and last residue.
 For example, the highlighted domain starts at residue 97 and ends at residue 287.

 ![Figure 10](images/figurefeature32.jpg)